betterscientificsoftware/bssw-tutorial-sc20/index.md

 ---
 ## Stay in Touch

-* If you think of more questions you'd like to ask, or you're not able to participate in the live session, please feel free to email the BSSw tutorial team at <bssw-tutorial@lists.mcs.anl.gov>.
+* After the tutorial, or if you're not able to participate in the live session, please feel free to email the BSSw tutorial team at <bssw-tutorial@lists.mcs.anl.gov>.

-* If you want to do the hands-on exercises on your own, we're happy to provide feedback on your pull requests.
+* If you want to do the [hands-on exercises](#hands-on-exercises) on your own, we're happy to provide feedback on your pull requests.

 * To find out about future events organized by the IDEAS Productivity Project, you can [subscribe to our mailing list](http://eepurl.com/cQCyJ5) (usually ~2 messages/month).